whiskyechobravo/kerko/docs/config-params.md

 Normalize language names using the [pycountry] language database.

-If this parameter is set to `true`, slight inconsistencies in your data can be attenuated, preventing unwanted duplicates in the facet.
+If this parameter is set to `true`, then slight inconsistencies in your data may be attenuated, preventing unwanted duplicates in the facet.
 For example, values such as `fr`, `FR`, `fra`, `Fra`, `fre`, `fr-FR`, `fr-fr`, `fr-CA`, or `French` will all fall under a single `French` term in the facet.
 The normalization process is case insensitive, ignores country or area codes, and recognizes: